runtimeverification/haskell-backend/docs/2022-04-07-Total-Corectness-All-Path-Reachability-Proofs.md

 Consider the following K theory

 ```
-syntax KItem ::= "x"
+syntax KItem ::= "start"

 rule Y:Int => Y -Int 1 requires Y>0
-rule x => Y:Int ensures Y >= 0
+rule start => Y:Int ensures Y >= 0
 ```
-(note that Y is free on the right-hand-side in the second rule, meaning that X can transition into any positive integer).
+(note that Y is free on the right-hand-side in the second rule, meaning that `start` can transition into any positive integer).

-and the claim `x → AF 0`
+and the claim `start → AF 0`

-It is easy to see that any trace originating in `x` will reach `0` in a finite number of steps.
-However, there is no bound on the number of steps needed for `x` to reach `0`.
+It is easy to see that any trace originating in `start` will reach `0` in a finite number of steps.
+However, there is no bound on the number of steps needed for `start` to reach `0`.